xgear-public/ChipCloud/README.md

 ## Usage

+Although ChipCloud can be used with any ViewGroup to get the wrapping 'Chip Cloud' that was the original focus of the library you should use [Google's FlexboxLayout](https://github.com/google/flexbox-layout) - see the demo project for a full example.

 ```java
 //To create the same wrapping cloud as previous incarnation use Google's FlexboxLayout:
 FlexboxLayout flexbox = (FlexboxLayout) findViewById(R.id.flexbox);